nerpatech/scopemate/README.md

 figure-4.png: Figure 4.
 A screenshot with Rigol logo removed figure-5.png: Figure 5.
 A screenshot with Rigol logo replaced

+`test_scopemate.py` is a test script.
+When executed, it will run `scopemate.py` with every combination of available options.
+It is used as a quick check after `scopemate.py` modifications.

 Images demonstrating scopemate.py features are included below for your viewing pleasure.